Öznur Serçeler

-Öznur Serçeler (born 10 October 1987) is a Turkish actress.
+Öznur Serçeler (born 10 October 1987) is a Turkish actress and flutist.
 She is known for her performance as Leyla Aydın in Erkenci Kuş.

 Life and career

 Serçeler was born on 10 October 1987 in Kayseri.
 She started her studies in music in 2001 at Mersin University Conservatory.
 She continued her studies in music and stage arts in 2003 at Bilkent University.
 In 2007, she participated in the Global Youth Orchestra program and performed in Berlin, Kasel and Bodrum.
 In the same year, she competed in the Elite Model Look contest.

+She joined in daily series Unutma Beni.
+She was cast in comedy series "Nuri" alongside Oktay Kaynarca, Öykü Çelik, Meltem Cumbul.
 Serçeler first became noted by her performance in the drama series Hayat Devam Ediyor, directed by Mahsun Kırmızıgül.

-She then appeared alongside Sarp Apak in the movie Karışık Kaset.
+She was cast in Merhamet based novel and sequel military comedy Emret Komutanım Yeniden and youth series "Boynu Bükükler".

 Her first leading role was in the series Aşkın Kanunu in 2014.
 In 2017, she played the role of Fatoş in the TV series Dolunay.
 Between 2018 and 2019, she had a recurring role in the romantic comedy series Erkenci Kuş, in which she portrayed the character of Leyla.

+She then appeared alongside Sarp Apak in the movie Karışık Kaset.
+She was cast in franchise horror film "Deccal" and fantasy child film Köstebekgiller 2: Gölgenin Tılsımı and surreal parody film "Dede Korkut Hikayeleri: Salur Kazan - Zoraki Kahraman" which isn't original story of Book of Dede Korkut.